jayoza198/JAX/README.md

 Getting Started:
 To get started with JAX, you need to install the library by running ```pip install jax```

-JAX has a few dependencies, such as NumPy and a compatible version of the XLA compiler (which is automatically installed with JAX).
+JAX has a few dependencies, such as NumPy and a compatible version of the XLA compiler (which is automatically installed with JAX)